AdobeDocs/journeys.en/help/using/event/about-events.md

 >[!CONTEXTUALHELP]
 >id="jo_events"
 >title="About events"
 >abstract="An event is linked to a person.
-It relates to the behavior of a person (for example, a person bought a product, visited a shop, exited a website, etc.) or something happening linked to a person (for example, a person reached 10 000 loyalty points).
+It relates to the behavior of a person or something happening linked to a person.
 This is what [!DNL Journey Orchestration] will listen to in journeys to orchestrate the best next actions."

 An event is linked to a person.
 It relates to the behavior of a person (for example, a person bought a product, visited a shop, exited a website, etc.) or something happening linked to a person (for example, a person reached 10 000 loyalty points).
 This is what [!DNL Journey Orchestration] will listen to in journeys to orchestrate the best next actions.